Staycation boating fun for all the family

 Motor Cruising

-Whether you have your own motor yacht or want to charter one this summer, it can be pretty daunting skippering or crewing one for the first time.
-So, why not book the family onto a one-day RYA Start Motor Cruising course (min 8-years-old), or make a weekend of it with the RYA Helmsman course (min 12-years-old).
+Whether you have your own motor yacht or want to charter one this summer, it can be daunting skippering or crewing one for the first time.
+So, why not book the family onto a one-day RYA Start Motor Cruising course (min 8-years-old) or make a weekend of it with the RYA Helmsman course (min 12-years-old).
 Alternatively, extend your adventure to four days with the full RYA Day Skipper course.
 And if you all want to do something different, you can do a mixture of all three!

 Learn about basic boat handling, engine checks and safety procedures, and master the art of berthing alongside.
 And don't worry, you’ll also get to enjoy the thrill of cruising over the waves at speed and perhaps drop anchor in a picturesque bay for lunch.
 Teenagers will love getting the chance to take the helm too.